silverstripeltd/silverstripe-smime/README.md

 This module enables Silverstripe CMS projects to use S/MIME when sending emails.
-This is not a plug-and-play solution, as it depends on the provisioning and configuration of a pair of SSL Certificates for encryption.
+This is not a plug-and-play solution, as it depends on the provisioning and configuration of a pair of keys for encrypting emails and optionally a pair of keys for signing emails.

 ## Requirements

-* Silverstripe CMS ^4.6
+* Silverstripe CMS ^4.5
-* OpenSSL
+* OpenSSL ^1.1.1
-* Certificates to encrypt
+* Key pairs for encrypting and signing messages

 ## Installation